googleapis/google-cloud-ruby/google-cloud-bigquery/LOGGING.md

 [`Google::Cloud::Logging::Logger`](https://googleapis.dev/ruby/google-cloud-logging/latest)
 that will write logs to [Stackdriver Logging](https://cloud.google.com/logging/).

+You may also pass the same logger (or a different one) when you call {Google::Cloud::Bigquery.new}.
+Logging in the higher-level {Google::Cloud::Bigquery}
+client is currently limited to logging errors that result in request retries.

 If you do not set the logger explicitly and your application is running in a Rails environment, it will default to `Rails.logger`.
 Otherwise, if you do not